What You Should Know When Buying a Company

 Here’s what you should know before purchasing an existing business.

-Doing so would enable you to impact the trajectory of a company without having to take on the risks often associated with founding a business.
+Doing so would enable you to impact a company’s trajectory without having to take on the risks often associated with founding a business.
+Even buying a franchise has its risks because great franchises in wrong locations fail every day.

-This is because, with an existing business, you already have an established customer base, team dynamic, and reputation to rely on.
-Additionally, you can avoid startup costs and growing pains that often accompany you when creating businesses from scratch.
+This is because, with an existing business, the target company already have an established customer base, senior management, cash flow, team dynamic, real estate (if interested), well ran business operations, and reputation to rely on.
+Additionally, you can avoid startup costs and growing pains often accompanying you when creating businesses from scratch.
+Funding start-up costs and a burn rate is no fun.

-However, acquiring an existing operation also presents the opportunity for you to implement changes that could promote growth for the business moving forward.
+Acquiring an existing operation also presents the opportunity to implement changes that could promote the business’s growth in the future enjoying future market trends.

 Buying a Business Checklist

-Here are a few things you should keep in mind as you analyze an existing business that is up for sale.
+Here are a few things you should remember as you do your due diligence and analyze an existing business up for sale.

 - Analyze the value of the business you are considering.

-Regardless of the valuation method used by the appraiser, your valuation will determine the fair market price of the business.
-As a result, it will consider aspects of the company, like its financial health and longevity, its earnings history, and its growth potential.
-Additionally, its assets will be analyzed.
+Regardless of the valuation method the appraiser uses, your valuation will determine the fair market price of the business.
+As a result, it will consider aspects of the company, like its financial health and longevity, earnings history, business plan, and growth potential.
+Additionally, its fixed assets and liabilities will be analyzed. remember, tax returns trump internal financials unless a company has audited financials.

-As a result, it is very important that you request projected financial statements from the current business owner.
-These documents will help the analyst better understand the business’s financial health and true economic value.
+As a result of the due diligence process, you must request projected financial statements from the current business owner.
+These documents will help the analyst understand the business’s financial health and true economic value.

 Read Buying a Small Business.
 What You Need to Know.